See Updates Below

 Indeed so, and that’s exactly the problem.
 They aren’t allowed to say no. They are also taught “don’t talk about” anything to do with sex — so when they can’t say no, or the boy (or teacher!) does something to them anyway even if they do muster up the courage to say no, they don’t have the encouragement, or maybe even the vocabulary, to tell their parents there’s something going on that’s making them uncomfortable.
 That’s one of the many reasons child predators get away with so much for so long.

-In True’s most recent podcast, Kit and I talk about the failures involved in the Colorado school case, which (because the school officials allegedly failed in their “mandatory reporting” duty) led to the same teacher molesting even more children.
+In True’s most recent podcast (now offline since the series was revamped), Kit and I talk about the failures involved in the Colorado school case, which (because the school officials allegedly failed in their “mandatory reporting” duty) led to the same teacher molesting even more children.
 Such cases can grow to absolutely ridiculous proportions, as Kit and I discuss.
 It’s certainly not an “entertaining” episode, but it’s definitely an important one, and I urge you to listen to it — especially if you’re a parent, or a grandparent, of young children.
 It’s sobering, but you need to know this stuff.
 Here’s last week’s story so you don’t have to go looking for it:

 When the Punishment Doesn’t Fit the Crime